-122 Determining honours awards for integrated honours (using a 96+ credit point average)
+122 Determining honours awards for integrated honours using an average across at least 96 credit points

-(1) This clause applies to an integrated honours course where, under the award course resolutions, the conferral of the degree with honours, and the class of honours, is determined using an honours mark calculated across units of study that together have at least 96 credit points.

-(2) A student who achieves an honours mark within a range set out in the following table is to be awarded honours in the class set out in the table for that range.
+- (1) This clause applies to an integrated honours course where, under the award course resolutions, the conferral of the degree with honours, and the class of honours, is determined using an honours mark calculated across units of study that together have at least 96 credit points. - (2) A student who achieves an honours mark within a range set out in the following table is to be awarded honours in the class set out in the table for that range.